I Want To...

 Federal Direct GradPlus Loan

 Institutional scholarships and grants are also “need based.”
-Students who wish to be considered for JHU scholarship funds must complete the CSS Profile financial aid application.
+New students who wish to be considered for JHU scholarship funds must complete the CSS Profile financial aid application.
 Parental income and student income information is required on this application to determine scholarship eligibility.
 Program eligibility:

 Note: These scholarship funds are not made available to graduate students.
-Therefore, these students are not required to complete the CSS Profile application.
+Therefore, our graduate student population are not required to complete the CSS Profile application.
 Scholarship or grant funding for graduate students are awarded through their department and not the Financial Aid Office.

 In addition to completing the FAFSA and CSS Profile applications to determine eligibility for federal and institutional loans and scholarships, students will be required to complete additional forms in preparation for award packaging.
 The additional documents are determined by the financial aid application that has been submitted to the Financial Aid Office.